Cambrian Combine strike: October 1910: strike expansion

-November 1910: The Riots
+November 1910: the riots

-Police officers during the Tonypandy riots, 1910-11.
-The confrontations between striking miners and police forces resulted in hundreds of casualties on both sides.
+Police officers during the Tonypandy riots, 1910–11.

 By November 1910, strikers had shut down all local pits except the Glamorgan Colliery at Llwynypia.
 On 7 November, strikers picketed the colliery to prevent strikebreakers from entering, resulting in violent clashes with police that led to Glamorgan's chief constable requesting military support.

 Home Secretary Winston Churchill's response to the crisis demonstrated the complex decision-making process surrounding military deployment.
 At 3:30 AM on 8 November, Chief Constable Captain Lionel Lindsay had telegraphed for military assistance, receiving confirmation that 200 cavalry and two companies of infantry were being dispatched from Tidworth on Salisbury Plain.
 However, Churchill learned of this deployment only after the troops had departed and controversially ordered them stopped at Swindon.

 Churchill held urgent conferences with Mr. Haldane (Secretary of State for War), General Ewart (Adjutant General), Sir Edward Troup, and Sir Edward Henry before deciding his course of action.
 At 1:30 PM on 8 November, he telegraphed the Chief Constable: "We are holding back the soldiers for the present and sending only police."
 Instead, Churchill dispatched 200 Metropolitan Police officers, who did not arrive until 10:30 PM—just as the major rioting in Tonypandy was concluding.

 During the evening of 8 November, what Evans termed "the Sack of Tonypandy" saw properties systematically damaged, with shops attacked and looting occurring.
 The rioting lasted several hours until Metropolitan Police arrived around 10:30 p.m.
-The scale of violence was unprecedented: Evans recorded that over 500 strikers were injured, with police casualties exceeding 50 per cent of those engaged—38 out of approximately 70-80 officers involved in the November 7th conflicts alone.
+Evans recorded that over 500 strikers were injured, with police casualties exceeding 50 per cent of those engaged—38 out of approximately 70–80 officers involved in the November 7th conflicts alone.
 Of the 18 mounted police, 16 required medical treatment for injuries sustained during the riots.

 The sole fatality was Samuel Rhys of Partridge Road, Tonypandy, who died three days after the Llwynypia confrontation.
 At the inquest held at Porth on 15 December, medical evidence showed he had suffered three separate head injuries, but the jury concluded: "That we agree that Samuel Rays [sic] died from injuries he received on November 8th caused by some blunt instrument.
 The evidence is not sufficiently clear to us how he received those injuries."

 The use of firearms during the riots remains disputed.
 While official records state no shots were fired by military forces, persistent local accounts claimed troops fired on miners, contributing to lasting Welsh resentment towards Churchill.
 Thirteen miners were arrested and received sentences ranging from two to six weeks.